brettkelly/jet-toggle/README.md

-## A simple vanilla JS thingie for making toggle-able elements using JetEnging Listings.
+## A simple vanilla JS thingie for making toggle-able elements using JetEngine Listings.

 ### This will be of use to almost nobody.